outdreamer/build-a-cure-1/docs/tasks/ideas.md

     - creativity nn: algorithm that mimics creativity in thinking of alternate possibilities/explanations
       - switch structure, abstraction, type, attribute, function, direction (like how random jokes come from a totally different direction but still have an intersection)

+    - efficiency nn: algorithm with efficiency optimizations, like distributed starting points for a search through weight patterns or sets that signal to the others when they find efficiencies like automatically aligned intents or similar structures

+    - emotion nn: algorithm with a concept of emotion built in, so that different modes of traversing a network can be switched between as needed
+      - anger for organizing resources (when noise is detected or when aggregating signals)
+      - fear/disgust for identifying threats, joy for prioritizing & identifying rewards (to the prediction function accuracy)

     - these mental processes can be used in different positions, for different functions:

       - creativity